perspectivesonatheme/patterns/Core/Priming.md

 Experience modifies our mental basis, which modifies our experience.
 The feedback between perception and belief.

 Statistical inference: inferring properties of an underlying distribution through analysis of samples.
-Specifically, Bayesian inference, which this pattern is an example of.
+Specifically, Bayesian inference, which this pattern is an instance of.

 {TODO: use of "basis" vs "schema"?}